Tsai-chia-hsiang/tw_anpr/readme.md

 ## TODO
+- [ ] Modify the SwinG to let it has the ability for having different output shape for text reconstruction module
 - [ ] Check new dataset, it seems having some problem
 - [ ] Try https://github.com/frotms/PaddleOCR2Pytorch.git to see if paddleOCR can be converted to torch and utilze the training script
 - [ ] Refactoring [LPDGAN_Trainer](./LPDGAN/LPDGAN.py#L69) so that it can take a pretrain project directory and load checkpoints for all components.